splanck/vlibc/docs/io.md

 `access` and `faccessat` query permissions on files without opening them.
 Vector I/O through `readv` and `writev` is available to gather or scatter multiple buffers in a single call.
+The offset aware variants `preadv` and `pwritev` operate on multiple buffers at a specific file position.
-Zero-copy transfers are possible with `sendfile`, which uses the BSD system call when available and otherwise falls back to copying via `read` and `write`.
+Zero-copy transfers are possible with
+`sendfile`, which uses the BSD system call when available and otherwise falls back to copying via `read` and `write`.